Nayab340/Wealth-of-Nations---Excel-Project-/README.md

 7. Adding header and footer in Excel!

-After working with the data I had to create a dashboard on Tabluea
+**After working with the data I had to create a dashboard on Tableau**

 For this I did the following: